rohitrg96/recipe-sharing-frontend/README.md

 ### Search & Filter

 - **Search by Ingredients:** Search bar to find recipes by ingredients.
-- **Filter by Rating or Time:** Dropdown options to filter recipes by rating or preparation time.
+- **Filter by Rating or Time:** Options to filter recipes by rating or preparation time.

 ### Ratings & Comments